Loading course content...

 Functions are special statements in CSS.
 It accepts one or more inputs and returns an output.
 The output will then be assigned to the CSS property.

-We've seen an example of this, the rgb() function we discussed before accepts three values as the input and returns the corresponding color code as the output.
+We've seen an example of this, the rgb() function we discussed before accepts three values as input and returns the corresponding color code as the output.

 The color code is then assigned to the color property.